yaghuti/security_content_wiki/Contributing-to-the-Project.md

 When contributing to this repository, please first discuss the change you wish to make via a GitHub issue, Slack message, email, or via other channels with the owners of this repository.

 ##### Contributor License Agreement
-At the moment, we can only accept pull requests submitted from either:
+We accept all pull requests from the Github community
-* Splunk employees or
-* Individuals that have signed our contributors' agreement

 If you wish to be a contributing member of our community, please see the agreement [for individuals](https://www.splunk.com/goto/individualcontributions) or [for organizations](https://www.splunk.com/goto/contributions).